Agricultural Literacy Curriculum Matrix

 - Ask students, "What is the same about the eggs in these three cartons?"
 Students may identify several points including quantity, grade, size, color, and nutrition content.

-- Summarize that the eggs in these three cartons are equally valuable in nutrition as a protein source in our diet.
+- Summarize that the eggs in these three cartons are equally valuable in nutrition.
+Eggs are a good or excellent source of eight essential nutrients including protein and choline.

 - Ask students, "If the actual eggs inside the carton are the same, why are there different labels to indicate the type of farm the eggs were produced on?"
 As students offer answers, lead a class discussion to identify their prior knowledge and conceptions about egg production practices.